 Emily Ferguson has a real passion for social and environmental issues.
 Her background and skills lie in geography, environmental studies, political science, and research.
 She has been conducting peer review, research and project coordination support with Shared Value Solutions.
 Emily has first-hand familiarity with the National Energy Board (NEB) and Ontario Energy Board (OEB) regulatory processes.
 She has also trained with Al Gore and his team as a Climate Reality Leader, and been involved in a variety of climate change related activities.

 SpecialtiesRegulatory processes, document and literature review, project coordination, climate change

 Leah Culver, M.A.

 Email: email@example.com Phone: 226-706-8888 x112

-Leah Culver is an intern at Shared Value Solutions, where she is assisting in coordinating a high-profile, province-wide groundwater innovation conference, among other project work.
-She is a Sociocultural Anthropologist with a background in international development and rural and agricultural development.
+Leah Culver is a Sociocultural Anthropologist with a background in international development and rural and agricultural development.
+She is assisting SVS in coordinating GroundSwell, a high-profile, province-wide groundwater innovation conference, among other project work.
 She believes in the power of people’s stories to bring broader meaning to current issues and views collaborative research as a powerful tool for change.
 Leah is a member of the Canadian Anthropology Association and the American Anthropology Association.

 SpecialtiesQualitative research methods, participatory-based research, urban and rural food issues, human-environment relations, project and program evaluation, capacity development, land use change

 Email: firstname.lastname@example.org Phone: 226-706-8888 x115